 A key point to remember is that PR focuses on editorial content for promotional activities.

-In public relations, we also make use of third-party endorsements and earned media to create publicity.
-This is different from marketing activities in the sense that marketing uses paid-for advertising to create awareness.
+In public relations, we also use third-party endorsements and earned media to create publicity.
+This is different from marketing activities because marketing uses paid-for advertising to create awareness.
 Additionally, PR aims to share value-adding and trustworthy information, as opposed to convincing a crowd to purchase products.
-For example, advertising activities will share product-specific content, such as sustainable features and capabilities, and PR will enhance these efforts by sharing thought leadership stories about the creators behind the product and their vision.
+For example, advertising activities will share product-specific content, such as sustainable features and capabilities.
+PR will enhance these efforts by sharing thought leadership stories about the creators behind the product and their vision.

 Advertising is chiefly concerned with persuading a target audience to buy a product or service.
 This would usually be done through television, internet, radio, or billboards and posters.
-Advertising is a component of marketing, providing information on the specifics of a product to get people to take immediate action toward it.
+Advertising is a marketing component, providing information on the specifics of a product to get people to take immediate action toward it.

 The tasks that PR teams, marketing teams, and advertising teams are responsible for differ significantly.
 This includes the functions of each department, the target audience, and the metrics used.